Community Acupuncture

 How long does it take for acupuncture to work?

 If you have ever had a massage, you know that while you usually feel relaxed right after, an injury or ailment can take a number of treatments to improve.
 This is also the case with acupuncture, and long-standing illnesses can take longer treatment.
-It is common for acupuncture treatment to take 5-10 treatments once or twice a week to see substantial improvement or resolution.
-We are committed to the work of healing and ask that you also be committed with your time and patience.
+It is common for acupuncture treatment to take 6-12 treatments once or twice a week to see substantial improvement or resolution.
+Chronic conditions, however, would require more sessions, such as 20 or 30 depending on the condition.

 Anything else I should know about the clinic?